MMIV-ML/ELMED219-2022/Lab1-NLP/README.md

-# Lab 1: Medical health records and natural language processing
+# Lab 1: Structured medical health records and machine learning

 This lab will discuss the construction of predictive models based on structured data stored in electronic health records.